Avaiga/taipy-getting-started/step_03/ReadMe.md

 In a ML context, it is common to have numerous training and testing pipelines for different algorithms.
 For simplification, we will only configure a single baseline pipeline that will predict on a given **day** the values for the following days.
-In Taipy, you will describe (i.e. configure) your pipeline with three tasks:
+In Taipy, you will describe (i.e. configure) your pipeline with two tasks:

-- Retrieval of the initial dataset,
+- Clean data which retrieves the initial dataset and perform data cleaning

-- Data Cleaning,

 - Predictions (for *number of predictions*) from **day** onwards.
 In our example, predictions represents the number of items sold in a given store on a 15-min basis.